Property Valuation and Classification Appeals

-Review the Minnesota Department of Revenue's Fact on How to Appeal your Value and Classification.
+Review the Minnesota Department of Revenue's Fact Sheet on How to Appeal your Value and Classification.

 Do Your Research

 Check real estate listings and sales data online or in your newspaper to get an idea of asking prices in your area.